Last updated: 8 Jan 2021 | Reading time: 5 minutes | Watch time: 1.5 minutes

 In the next test in Surfshark VPN vs. ExpressVPN comparison, we check the download and upload speed of both.
 How did I take the test?
 I connected both to the server in Sydney, which is about 1120 kilometres (720 miles) away from my location and then used Google internet speed check to test the speed of both.

 |D: 50.6 | U: 18.2||D: 48.8 | U: 11.8|

 Winner: Surfshark | Score: Surfshark: 3 and ExpressVPN: 3

 DNS leak test

 What is DNS leak?
-According to DNSLeakTest.com, DNS leak shows if there is a leak in the traffic travelling from your computer to the VPN server.
+According to DNSLeakTest.com, DNS leak shows a leak in the traffic travelling from your computer to the VPN server.
 If a DNS leak happens, hackers and other sources can track your data.